maixnor/wu-quartz/content/semester 3/Homework GT1 Experiments 8 to 11.md

 E$ payoffs are not an optimal way to describe outcome utilities in this game.
 Why?
 Because money represented in numbers in some foreign currency is something very abstract.
 It would be interesting to see how the results of the experiment would change if something more tangible e.g. apples would be used as “outcome utilities”

-# 3. Experiment 10: Repeated Ultimatum Game
+# 3. Experiment 10: Repeated Ultimatum Game - Repeated Ultimatum Game

 ## a)
 finding SPNE using rollback by **finding the** **best action for every possible point/subgame along the sequence**